 The Anglo-Kabarda Horse is a unique breed in Caucasus.
-Itís a cross between the worldís best mountain breed- Kabardian and the English Thoroughbred.
-To be registered as Anglo-Kabarda it must have at least 25% and not more then 75% Thoroughbred blood.
+Its a cross between the worlds best mountain breed- Kabardian and the English Thoroughbred.
+To be registered as Anglo-Kabarda it must have at least 25 and not more then 75 Thoroughbred blood.

-Itís a hardy breed, but lightly exposed to parasite infections and thus gastrointestinal problems are common.
-Anglo-Kabardian horse is taller than most other breeds that stands around 15.2- 16 hands (154-159 cm.) height and despite their size there are three types: basic type that is a medium size horse and has a well-shaped head and is well muscled; oriental type that has smaller heads and expressive eyes; and massive type that are larger of them all.
+Its a hardy breed, but lightly exposed to parasite infections and thus gastrointestinal problems are common.
+Anglo-Kabardian horse is taller than most other breeds that stands around 15.2- 16 hands 154-159 cm. height and despite their size there are three types basic type that is a medium size horse and has a well-shaped head and is well muscled oriental type that has smaller heads and expressive eyes and massive type that are larger of them all.